The Bankrate promise

 Which card earns the most?

-Chase Freedom vs. Chase Sapphire Preferred spending example
+Chase Freedom Flex vs. Chase Sapphire Preferred spending example

 Recommended credit score

-You’ll need a good or excellent credit score to qualify for this credit card, which typically means a FICO score of 670 or higher.
+You’ll need a good credit score or better to qualify for this credit card, which typically means a FICO score of 670 or higher.

 Recommended credit score